AdamArthurF/adamarthurf/README.md

 Here are some ideas to get you started:
 -->
 ## Hai, namaku Adam, biasa dipanggil Arthur 👋
-Hi there, I'm Adam Arthur Faizal, a Web Developer and a Computer Science Student from Indonesia,
+Hi there, I'm Adam Arthur Faizal, a Web Developer and a Computer Science Student from Indonesia 🇲🇨

 ### About Me 💬
 - 🔭 I’m currently studying on **Sebelas Maret University**